Eryadu/Java_feb_2025/src/studyMaterial/functionalInterface/functionalInterface.md

 Example:

 For instance, say we have data of employees.
-In this data, we can add new employees using the add() method and we can search for existing employees using the Function interface.
+In this data, we can add new employees using the add() method, and we can search for existing employees using the Function interface.

 import java.util.function.Function;